Venez20/CityOfLondon/README.md

 Selectors:
 - Element - located on all the html and css file, this is the p, div, ul, h1-h3,header, body, footer.
 We used css code on these to keep consistent design throughout the webpage.
 - Class - located on all the html and css file, We used both .class & #id throughout the webpage.
+- Multiple class - located on the Contact Us.html file and css file, this multiple class function is within the form.
+We used multiple class to change the font color in two areas.
 - ID - located on all the html and css file.
 We used both .class & #id throughout the webpage.